Orthogonal Mode Decomposition for Finite Discrete Signals: Searching for the Modes

-A mode is a narrowband function, and if the central frequency and bandwidth of the mode are determined, the question raised at the end of paragraph \ref{subsection:mode_extraction} of this article is answered.
-In fact, the center frequency of the mode can be determined using imaginary and real axis spectrum of the signal, and the bandwidth of the mode can be determined by calculating the intrinsic phase function and the intrinsic instantaneous frequency of the signal.
+A mode is a narrow band function, and if the center frequency and bandwidth of the mode are found, the question raised at the end of the section\ref{subsection:mode_extraction} of this article is answered.
+The center frequency of the mode can be found using the imaginary part spectrum and the real part spectrum of the signal, and the bandwidth of the mode can be determined by calculating the intrinsic phase function and the instantaneous frequency of the signal.